 The Belgian documentary filmmakers Mieke Struyve and Lotte Stoops have started work on a documentary about ageing in different cultures.
 They carry out their research in connection with the work and tours of Peeping Tom.
 After making a few first shots at the beginning of 2017, filming has begun in august of the same year.
-The documentary will be released at the end of 2018.
+The documentary will be released in spring 2019.

 The documentary is produced by Savage Film / Bart Van Langendonck, who already created projects on other choreographers and dance companies, including Wim Vandekeybus, Anne Teresa De Keersmaeker, Ann Van den Broeck and Mike Figgis.
 Partners that are helping to make this documentary possible include Vlaams Audiovisueel Fonds, Creative Europe Programme – MEDIA of the European Union, Canvas, Peeping Tom, Iota Productions, Centre du Cinéma et de l’Audiovisuel de la Fédération Wallonie-Bruxelles.